courjimen/techtonica-assignments/rock-paper-scissors/README.md

 |--|--|
 |![](rockscissors.png)|![](scissors.png)

-Then you can click whichever symbol you'd like to play and it will track your score and let you know if you've won or tied with the computer like this:
+Then you can click whichever symbol you'd like to play and it will track your score and let you know if you've won or tied with the computer.